-Sales leaders need to remember that they too, must regularly upgrade their leadership skills.
-There are two critical areas that will help you pump up your leadership quotient.
+Sales leaders need to remember that they, too, must regularly upgrade their leadership skills.
+Two critical areas will help you pump up your leadership quotient.
 The most effective ways are networking with a peer group of like-minded sales leaders who face similar challenges and utilizing a sales leadership coach.

-The Old Way As a sales leader I would enroll in a 2-3 day leadership course offered by a well-known training organization.
+As a sales leader, I would enroll in a 2-3 day leadership course offered by a well-known training organization.
 The reality was these courses were nothing more than a boondoggle.
-I would look for a nice location, and get away for a few days.
+I would look for a nice location and get away for a few days.
 As soon as I got back to my desk and found 400 emails and a packed week of meetings waiting, 90% of what was learned was quickly forgotten.
 That is the inherent problem with leadership courses offered by big-name training organizations.
 There is no sustainability built into the program.
-In today’s reality, it is increasing difficult to justify the costly $10,000 price tag of a weeklong Executive Leadership Training Course that has little ROI.
+It is increasingly difficult to justify the costly $10,000 price tag of a weeklong Executive Leadership Training Course that has little ROI in today’s reality.

-There are 3 reasons why you should consider joining the Sales Executive Leadership Forum:
+There are 3 reasons why you should consider joining the Sales Leadership Mastermind Group:

-1. Both the forum and the one-on-one coaching are all conducted by telephone.
+1. Both the mastermind group and the one-on-one coaching are all conducted online.
 There is a relatively small time investment of 2.5 hours per month.
-No travel costs and time out of the office traveling to meetings.
-The overall cost of the program is less than $6000/year.
+No travel costs and time out of the office travelling to meetings.

-2. You gain access to world-class coaches who will help you develop and hold you accountable to building and executing your leadership plan.
+2. You gain access to world-class coaches who will help you develop and hold you accountable for building and executing your leadership plan.

-3. The small group forums offer many advantages including; getting to know and build relationships with up to 10 other sales executives; a confidential forum to exchange ideas; peer to peer learning and sharing of best practices; and a dynamic learning environment that is personalized to meet your needs.
-To build your professional network, improve your leadership skills and increase your market value, invest in your Sales Leadership
+3. The small group forums offer many advantages, including; getting to know and build relationships with up to 10 other sales leaders; a confidential forum to exchange ideas; peer to peer learning and sharing of best practices; and a dynamic learning environment that is personalized to meet your needs.
+To build your professional network, improve your leadership skills and increase your market value, invest in yourself.